jml/difftodo/README.md

 ```

 The Cabal file is generated using `hpack`, and the `default.nix` file is
 generated using `cabal2nix`.
-If you run `Make`, these two generated files will
+If you run `make`, these two generated files will
 be updated.

 ## History